Article ID: 2535105 - Last Review: March 6, 2012 - Revision: 7.0

 Notes

-This issue occurs because of a new feature in Exchange Server 2010 SP1.
+This problem occurs because of a new feature in Exchange Server 2010 SP1.
 This new feature uses the Microsoft Exchange RPC Client Access service as a proxy for earlier versions of the Availability service (free/busy information).
 Therefore, if you have a public folder that is installed on an Exchange Server 2010 SP1 server, the Microsoft Exchange RPC Client Access service intercepts the free/busy information requests.

 Method 1